 You should bring all important documents (ex. medical insurance cards, ID, Social Security card), a list of all upcoming appointments, all medications you are taking, personal care items (shampoo, soap, toothbrush, toothpaste, etc), clothing, and any other personal items you may want or need such as, pictures, personal linens, electronics (TV, stereo, video games, etc.).
+Please DO NOT bring family heirlooms or expensive items as these can distract from your rehabilitation.

 When you come to Eisenhower Center, you will meet with the someone from the Admissions Department to review and sign the Admission Paperwork.
 If you have a guardian or a personal representative, they may sign the forms.
 You will be taken to your room and a staff member will assist you with an inventory of your belongings as you unpack.
 You will meet with your Program Coordinator and be given a tour of the campus and have a chance to settle.